Search Close Search

 Education:

-- fellowship training in Neurocritical Care at Harvard Medical School/Massachusetts General Hospital / Brigham and Women's Hospital, Boston MA.
+fellowship in Vascular Neurology at Cleveland Clinic, Cleveland OH, and in Neurocritical Care at Harvard Medical School/Massachusetts General Hospital/Brigham and Women's Hospital, Boston MA

-- residency training in Neurology at Boston University Medical School/ Boston Medical Center, Boston MA.
-Internship in Internal Medicine at New York Medical College / Metropolitan Hospital, NY.
+residency in Neurology at Boston University Medical School/Boston Medical Center, Boston MA

-- residency training in Internal Medicine at Cardinal Santos Medical Center, San Juan, MM, Philippines
+residency in Internal Medicine at Cardinal Santos Medical Center, San Juan, MM, Philippines

-- medical school, University of the East Ramon Magsaysay Memorial Medical Center, Metro Manila, Philippines
+medical school at University of the East Ramon Magsaysay Memorial Medical Center, Metro Manila, Philippines

 Wiley Hall, MD